 Today we announce further steps.
 German Khan, Alexey Kuzmichev and Andrei Kosogov have resigned from all positions at LetterOne, including the board.
 None of these three individuals has been sanctioned, but they believe that this is the right thing to do in the long-term interests of LetterOne its employees and the many jobs it supports in its portfolio companies.

 In addition, the board have decided to make a substantial donation of $150 million to support the urgent work underway to help those affected by the war in Ukraine.
 We know that everyone at LetterOne, including our founders, support this action.
-LetterOne’s shareholders have also agreed that all dividends from LetterOne will be paid to ongoing relief efforts for the foreseeable future.
+We will announce further long-term funding plans soon.

 This means that LetterOne’s shareholders have agreed not to benefit from LetterOne’s business activities and will cease to have any day-to-day involvement in them.
 We will now focus all our efforts on supporting the businesses we own and invest in, and the many people working for them in communities across the UK, Europe and the US.